 5.5.4.1 Floodplain Re-Establishment.
-The Port will implement actions that restore a 100-year flood event to at least 179 200 acres of land within the historic Columbia River floodplain.
-Within the 179-acre restoration site, at least 25.4 acres will be inundated during a 2-year flood event, at least 96.5 acres will be inundated during a10-year flood event, and at least 135.8 acres will be inundated during a 30-year flood event.
-The Port may choose at it-'s discretion to co-locate other actions described in Section 5 with floodplain actions.
+The Port will implement actions that achieve 100% replacement of the impacted floodplain, which is defined as replacing the area associated with a 100-year, 30-year, 10-year and 2-year flood event, where the flood events overlap, at a 1:1 ratio.
+The Port will restore a 100-year flood event to at least 179 acres of land within the historic Columbia River floodplain.
+Within the 179-acre restoration site, at least 25.4 acres will be inundated during a 2-year flood event, at least 96.5 acres will be inundated during a 10-year flood event, and at least 135.8 acres will be inundated during a 30-year flood event.
+The acres may be reduced if the final terminal designs allow preservation of additional floodplain area inside the industrially zoned area, provided 100% replacement is achieved.
+The Port may choose at it2s discretion to co-locate other actions described in Section 5 with floodplain actions.